Maidens in Ayrshire

 Fishing was the main occupation for hundreds of years, also the Marquess of Ailsa built the Harbour up to its present day form in the mid 1800s, to hold more Fishing Boats, and for a Shipyard and Gas Works.

-The main Ailsa Shipyard was at Troon, about 23 miles north.
+The main Ailsa Shipyard was at Troon, 23 miles north.
 Shipbuilding in the area started to decline after World War Two.
 The Ailsa Yard at Troon survived until 2000, by building some fairly large boats, and repairing others.

 The only Shipbuilders left on this section of coast, is Nobles at Girvan, that build Fishing Boats up to 70 feet, the largest size allowed to fish in the Firth of Clyde, although they now mainly repair boats.